Rental Property Maintenance Checklist for Massachusetts Landlords

 Review gutters, downspouts, exterior stairs, railings, walkways, grading, exterior lighting, and any visible roof or siding concerns.
 In colder months, owners should also plan for snow, ice, and freeze-risk communication.

 Exterior issues can affect tenant safety, curb appeal, and long-term property condition, so they should not wait until turnover.
+Spring is a good time to look for winter damage, fall is the time to clear drainage paths, and winter calls for special attention to heat reliability, pipes, and access routes.

 Interior systems to monitor